 4 You are of God, little children, and have overcome them, because He who is in you is greater than he who is in the world.
 5 They are of the world.
 Therefore they speak as of the world, and the world hears them.
 6 We are of God.
 He who knows God hears us; he who is not of God does not hear us.
 By this we know the spirit of truth and the spirit of error.
 [1 John 4 NKJV; courtesy BibleGateway.com]

-The above principle is very useful in deliverance ministry because demons can assume a name of ‘Jesus’.
+The testing principle is very useful in deliverance ministry because demons can assume a name of ‘Jesus’.
 Thus, the demonic is authoritatively addressed and expelled, “In the name of Jesus of Nazareth, who came in the flesh”.

 This is important because Satan himself can masquerade as an angel of light (2 Cor 11:13-15).
 In the End-Times he will display all kinds of counterfeit miracles, signs and wonders through his instrument, the man of perdition/lawlessness, and thus deceive those who are perishing.
 Harsh words!

 Yet they perish just because, “they refused to love the truth and so be saved”.
 (2 Thess 2:10).
-Because of that decision, God allows them to be deluded and believe the lie and let them be condemned simply because, “they have not believed the truth but have delighted in wickedness” (2 Thess 2:12).
+Because of that decision, God allows them to be deluded and believe the lie and let them be condemned simply because, “they have not believed the truth but delighted in wickedness” (2 Thess 2:12).
 In their love of evil they rejected Jesus Christ and the salvation available through Him.

 And what did Jesus Himself say about prophets in his extensive discourse to disciples and those listening?
 He gave an evaluation method based upon either intimacy with Him, or practising iniquity; ie. a distinction between true and false discipleship: